 Corby is a beautiful town in the East Midlands.
 Located in the county of Northamptonshire, the town has a population of around 55,000.
 Corby is about 72 miles north of London, and about an hour from St. Pancras by train.
 This town has an intriguing history, dating back to the 8th century when Danish invaders arrived.
 Did you know that there’s a crater on Mars named after this little town?
-Here are more details and a few more facts about Corby.
+Read on for more details and facts about Corby, or view them via a video here.

 Corby got the nickname “Little Scotland” due to the high number of Scottish workers that flooded to the town in the 1930s.
 Steel firm Stewarts & Lloyds started work on a new steel factory in the early part of the decade.
 The hard-economic climate saw workers from all over the UK relocating to the town.
 The rise in workers saw Corby’s population increase to around 12,000, making it the largest “village” in the country at the time.
 In an address to the House of Commons, MP for Corby Louise Mensch said that ASDA in Corby sells 17 times more Irn-Bru (the number one selling soft drink in Scotland) than any other store in England.